ArnavSBhardwaj/Reinfocement_Learning/docs/INSTALLATION_WINDOWS.md

 ### Browser shows "This site can't be reached"
 **Solutions**:
-1. Make sure Docker containers are running: `docker-compose ps`
+1. Make sure Docker containers are running: `docker compose ps`
 2. Wait a bit longer - first startup can take 2-3 minutes
 3. Try refreshing the browser
 4. Check Docker Desktop is running